Anika154/Performance_Testing/README.md

    - Select the https://www.amarischool.com
    - Then paste => **apache-jmeter-5.5\bin**
    - File > Open (CTRL + O)
-   - Locate the "Pio.jmx" file contained on this repo
+   - Locate the "ISchool.jmx" file contained on this repo
-   - Continue open Pio
+   - Continue open ISchool
    - Open those file
    - The Test Plan will be loaded